 If you decide to proceed with the trial, the Justice of the Peace will hear your case.
 All testimony heard at a trial is taken under oath and is heard in the order listed below:

-- Your defense You can call your witnesses to testify and/or you can testify in your own defence.
-The witnesses for your defense must APPEAR in court on your trial date since witness statements are not admissible in court.
+- Your defence You can call your witnesses to testify and/or you can testify in your own defence.
+The witnesses for your defence must APPEAR in court on your trial date since witness statements are not admissible in court.
 You can also present any additional evidence, such as photographs or other documents, at this time.

 - Summations After all witnesses have testified and all evidence has been presented, you will be asked to provide a summation or summary of your case.
 After your summary, the Crown will provide their summation.